 Promising prospects on the application of extracellular vesicles for treating sepsis patients, but not without appropriate standardization of existing and development of new diagnostic methods – this is the core message of a paper written by an interdisciplinary team consisting of Pierre Raeven and LBI scientists Johannes Zipperle and Susanne Drechsler.
 It was recently published in the international Journal Theranostics.

 Sepsis, a life-threatening condition due to a misdirected immune reaction, affects 270 in 100 000 persons per year.
 One out of four sepsis patients dies despite appropriate medical treatment.
-The work of Pierre Raeven and his colleagues focuses on discovering reliable biomarkers – indicators that can aid in predicting occurance and progression of the disease.
+The work of Pierre Raeven and his colleagues focuses on discovering reliable biomarkers – indicators that can aid in predicting occurrence and progression of the disease.
 Extracellular vesicles (EV) are tiny bubbles (30 nanometer to several micrometer in size) that are released by a cell following its activation in course of an infection.
-They carry on their surface molecules that are characteristic for their cellular origin and thus could be used as biomarker.
+On their surface the carry molecules that are characteristic for their cellular origin and thus could be used as biomarker.